 Pharmaceutical companies use large training matrices to track employee's proficiency on SOPs, manufacturing processes, quality controls, and product reviews.
 When these training matrices are out of order, inefficient for employees, and do not deliver the right information to management, they cause multiple problems.

 These seven problems are symptoms that your company's system needs to be updated and upgraded in order to maintain high quality product delivery.
-How many of these signs is your organization suffering from?1.
+How many of these signs does your organization suffer from?1.
 Human Entry Errors

 Trouble with a training matrix occurs when people enter information regarding SOP training, or in the entry of other information they should have been trained on.
 Statistically predictable variations in quality information are almost always a result of management systems.
-If your training matrix is too large to adequately manage or use to manage employees, then human errors will increase through poor training.
+If your training matrix is too large to adequately manage then human errors will increase through poor training.